 - Follow a fandom or vision toward a special interest that aligns with you

 These are the most basic things you can do to improve your mood or trick your brain into feeling less lonely.
 Seeking warmth of any kind can defend against loneliness because our brain moderately equates social and physical warmth with each other.
-Heat, social warmth, heart-melting conversations, wholesome media, brightness, loudness, warm soup, bathing, cozying up, tea/coffee, sauna, etc., can substitute for each other via a process called cross-modal correspondence.
+Heat, social warmth, heart-melting conversations, wholesome media, brightness, loudness, warm soup, bathing, cozying up, tea/coffee, sauna, etc., can substitute for social warmth like intimacy friendship and romance via a process called cross-modal correspondence.
+All kinds of “warmth” share the same neural circuitry, so they are interchangeable for the brain.
 Similarly, it also equates things like cold, isolation, rejection, and being unemotional.
 So avoid things that feel cold when you are chronically lonely.
 Doing things that bring out metaphorical or literal heat can help for a while.

 People also show social surrogacy.
 They develop relationships and feel a sense of belonging via surrogates and substitutes (called parasocial relationships) – things that aren’t necessarily social directly.
 Relating to TV characters, YouTube/TikTok celebs, immersing into stories, reading books, playing and listening to music, and playing games can increase one’s sense of belonging, which reduces loneliness.
 These surrogates also let the person build their identity, which can defend against loneliness.
 For some, this becomes fandom for a celebrity, like being a bro, barb, or a kpop stan.